AdoriZahard/hi3er/docs/index.md

 Late | Key to the Deep | An Old Pal's Legacy

 !!! note
     You want to go shop F5 to get Because of You ASAP.
-Then, by F11, you can actually choose to go shop at F10 so you can use Because of You, and then switch it out for An Old Pal's Legacy right away.
+After Heimdall fight, it's recommended to go shop right away to swap Because of You for An Old Pal's Legacy.

 Time | Support 1 | Support 2
 :----: | :----: | :----: